AnatomyFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

 For the PhD, an upper second-class honours degree or MSc is required.
-For the MD, we require the applicant to have completed the MBChB.
+For the MD, we require applicants to have completed the MBChB.

 See international equivalent qualifications on the International Office website.